 - a process for regularly testing, assessing and evaluating the effectiveness of technical and organizational measures for ensuring the security of the processing.

 Greenhouse already implements the measures listed above.
-In addition, we just received our first SOC2, Type II certification, and we are in the process of engaging an audit firm to help us achieve ISO 27001 certification by the time the GDPR takes effect.
+In addition, we received our first SOC2, Type II certification, and ISO 27001 certification.

 Data Subject Consent